taleshape-com/shaper/README.md

 For more, checkout the [Getting Started Guide](https://taleshape.com/shaper/docs/getting-started/).

-And to run Shaper in production, see the [Deployment Guide](https://taleshape.com/shaper/docs/deploy-to-production/).
+To run Shaper in production, see the [Deployment Guide](https://taleshape.com/shaper/docs/deploy-to-production/).

 ## Get in Touch